Numigi/odoo-stock-addons/stock_picking_product_supplier/README.rst

 Stock Picking Product Supplier
 ==============================

-This module extends the module `stock`.
+This module enhances the functionality of the stock module, adding the supplier reference information on stock move lines during incoming receipts.

 Table of Contents
 -----------------